Pivotal, cluster and interface measures for critical planar percolation: Appendix: The strong separation phenomenon

 \section{Appendix: The strong separation phenomenon}

 In many planar statistical physics models, it is a very useful phenomenon that if one conditions on certain curves (trajectories or interfaces) to reach to a long distance without colliding with each other, then with a probability uniformly bounded away from zero, they arrive at their target with a good separation, i.e., with a distance from each other that is as large as it can be (up to a constant factor).
 Such a result was probably first proved and used in Kesten's fundamental paper \cite{\KestenScaling}: conditioned on the alternating four-arm event in $A(r,R)$, with positive probability there are four interfaces well-separated at distance $R$.
 He used this to prove the quasi-multiplicativity of multi-arms probabilities.
 Cleaner proofs appear in \cite[Appendix]{\SchrammSteif} and \cite{\NolinKesten}.
 However, this is weaker than what we need here: we want the conclusion under conditioning on arbitrarily bad starting points of the four given interfaces at radius $r$.
 Such a strong separation lemma was proved for Brownian motions by Greg Lawler in \cite[Lemma 4.2]{\LawlerStrict}, which is a fundamental tool in computing Brownian intersection exponents \cite{\LSWan}.
 Then, using the Lawler-strategy, an analogous result was proved for a random walk approaching a level line of the discrete Gaussian free field in \cite[Lemma 3.15]{\SchShDGFF}, and for the meeting of a random walk and a loop-erased random walk in \cite[Theorem 4.7]{\Masson}, used again in \cite{\BarlowMassonTail}.
-This strategy could also be adapted to percolation interfaces; however, as was kindly explained to us by Art\"em Sapozhnikov, it is much simpler to modify Kesten's argument.
+This strategy could also be adapted to percolation interfaces; however, as was kindly explained to us by Art\"em Sapozhnikov, it is simpler to modify Kesten's argument.
 That approach has appeared in \cite{\Sapozhnikov}, but, for completeness, roughly following their argument but in a form more suitable for us, we include it here.
-Then we prove Lawler's separation lemma using the same Kesten-strategy, yielding a simpler proof also in that Brownian setting.
-Our guess is that following this strategy could simplify the GFF and LERW proofs, too, and this mostly self-contained Appendix will hopefully be useful also in the future.
+The main ingredients of Kesten's strategy are the same as those of Lawler's, just the organization of the ideas is different; e.g., the latter uses random stopping times that the former does not.
+Consequently, in Kesten's strategy it is easier to separate the input that is needed from the model itself in order for the argument to work.
+To emphasize its universal aspect, in the second part of this Appendix we will use Kesten's strategy to prove Lawler's separation lemma for Brownian motions.
+We hope that this mostly self-contained Appendix will be useful for other models, as well.